 Cote d'Ivoire's Membership in International Organizations

 Cote d'Ivoire and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-On June 2, 2017 Cote d'Ivoire was elected as a non-permanent member of the UN Security Council for the next two years.
+Cote d'Ivoire is serving a two-year term as a non-permanent member of the UN Security Council for 2018-2019.

 Cote d'Ivoire maintains an embassy in the United States at 2424 Massachusetts Avenue, NW, Washington, DC 20007; tel: 202-797-0300.